guggero/bip-schnorr/README.md

 Use the **muSig** scheme that prevents that attack.

-### bipSchnorr.muSigNonInteractive(privateKeys : BigInteger[], message : Buffer) : Buffer
+### bipSchnorr.muSig.nonInteractive(privateKeys : BigInteger[], message : Buffer) : Buffer
 Aggregates multiple signatures of different private keys over the same message into a single 64-byte signature using a scheme that is safe from rogue-key attacks.

 This non-interactive scheme requires the knowledge of all private keys that are participating in the multi-signature creation.
-Use the **muSigInteractive** scheme that requires two steps to create a signature with parties not sharing their private key.
+Use the **muSig.interactive** scheme that requires two steps to create a signature with parties not sharing their private key.

 ## Implementations in different languages